Clever/flarebot/README.md

 Slack bot that assists in the creation of FLARE support documents.

+## Issues & Feature Requests

+Flarebot issues and feature requests should be added to this Github project's issues list.

 ## Configuration

 Flarebot is an OAuth client into Slack, into Google Docs, and an